Mexico condemns 'inhuman' US separation of migrant families - Journal du Cameroun

 The Trump administration faces a growing swell of condemnation at home and abroad for the separations, the product of a “zero-tolerance” policy on undocumented migrants.

-The United Nations, international rights groups, Christian evangelicals, the pope, former US first ladies and prominent figures in the president’s own Republican party have all criticized the policy.
+The United Nations, international rights groups, Christian evangelicals, former US first ladies and prominent figures in the president’s own Republican party have all criticized the policy.

+In a joint letter Monday, Mexico and the Vatican said that “children are the ones who are suffering the most” from forced migration and the turmoil it leads to.

-Guatemala expressed its “concern” Tuesday over the policy and its effects.
-The human rights ombudsmen of Mexico, Colombia, Ecuador, Guatemala and Honduras meanwhile petitioned the Inter-American Commission on Human Rights in Washington to intervene to block the “dangerous” policy.
+Guatemala expressed its “concern” Tuesday over the US policy and its effects.
+The human rights ombudsmen of Mexico, Colombia, Ecuador, Guatemala and Honduras meanwhile petitioned the Inter-American Commission on Human Rights in Washington to intervene to block the “dangerous” practice of separating families.

 US officials say more than 2,300 children have been separated from their parents or guardians since early May, when the “zero-tolerance” policy was announced.